 Most nonprofits are desperately raising money inside a funnel.
 While an overwhelming amount of attention pours into rigorous grant applications and lavish individual donor cultivation plans, only a trickle of thought typically goes into sound financial and management planning.
 Until you’ve developed a rolling plan for legitimizing and managing the funding you’ve worked so hard to cultivate, stop fundraising in vain.
 Otherwise, your organization will always be thirsty.

-Have a question for Erica?
-Ask or leave a comment below!
+Have a question for Erica or want to leave a comment?
+Click here.